Lilli Ford

 She chose the Bachelor of Arts because of how broad the degree is.

 “After leaving high school I wasn’t certain what I wanted to choose as a career path.
 I’ve always had an interest in the brain, understanding people and behaviour.
-I figured that studying psychology would be a great way for me to learn more about what interests me.
-Once I graduate, I’d love to work in a career that involves helping people.
-My degree has confirmed that I want to help people in the community in one capacity or another.”
+I figured that studying psychology would be a great way for me to learn more about what interests me.”

 Helpful and inspiring

-For Lilli, the people she has met throughout her studies have been among the highlights of her time at AUT.
+For Lilli, the people she met throughout her studies were among the highlights of her time at AUT.

 There was one lecturer who particularly impressed her.